TAILOR-UoB/new_ways_of_publishing/booksource/introduction.md

 ## What are the questions answered and the aim of this document

-The document can be used to search available technologies and tools with multiple examples.
+The document can be used to search available technologies and tools to publish your material in different forms.
+It also provides guides and examples on how to use those technologies.
-It also provides some of the most common successful use cases to adapt previous material into a more modern form.
+Finally, it contains some of the most common successful use cases to adapt previous material into a more modern form.

 ## Indication of method and approach followed

+The number of tools available for online authoring is growing very fast.
+This means that specific tools may be outdated in a matter of months.
+Because of that, we tried to list all the available publishing tools that have been well established for a minimum of time (**time to be determined**).
+Furthermore, the examples are provided in the form of external links to guides an tutorials in the majority of the cases.
+While in some of the most well established methods we may include guides, examples and use cases in this same website.

 ## Key message